 They can help you decide if it is a good time to refinance your home mortgage or appeal your property tax assessment.

 About a year ago, we appealed our property and saved a little bit of money.

 Call Your Internet Service Provider to Lower Your Monthly Bill

 Another thing to consider is reaching out to your internet service provider.
-If you have been a long-time customer in good standing, then you can usually convince them to give you a credit or deal.
-In addition, there could be new, better plans that offer you a greater deal.
+If you have been a long-time customer in good standing, you can usually convince them to give you credit or deal.
+In addition, new, better plans could offer you a greater deal.

 Don’t forget about insurance.
 Make phone calls to lower your insurance bills too!

 If you are not already using the same company for car, home, and health insurance, then look into that.
 Then, call your insurance agent and ask for advice on lowering your insurance bill.

 If you have had any major life changes or have children that have moved out of the house, then be sure to talk to your agent.